-All New Jersey Library Association (NJLA) endorsed social networking sites should adhere to the following guidelines to ensure that we represent a single, unified organization:
+All New Jersey Library Association (NJLA) social networking sites should adhere to the following guidelines to ensure that we represent a single, unified organization:

 - Use Common Sense: